The tiger king

 Possessed of a priceless ability to occupy the crease, Javed Omar, who was born today, made a historic Test debut against Zimbabwe in April 2001, when he carried his bat for 85 not out - only the third player in history to achieve this in his first match.
 His maiden international hundred, against Pakistan in Peshawar in 2003, gave Bangladesh a first-innings lead for the first time.
 He played 59 ODIs and had a highest score of 85 not out, against Sri Lanka in 2000.
 Omar had a good tour of England in 2005, but big Test scores were elusive.
 He got a ticket to the 2007 World Cup, but the tour of Sri Lanka that followed was to be his last.

 Born today, Peter Siddle, a right-armer with genuine pace and the ability to swing the ball, is a threatening fast bowler - when he is fit, that is.
 Siddle hit Gautam Gambhir on the head with his first ball in Test cricket, but a shoulder problem, then a foot injury and finally a stress fracture meant his career has been a start-stop affair.
 He picked up four wickets on debut in Mohali in 2008 but wasn't picked again till South Africa toured Australia later in the year.
-He took 25 wickets in the six Tests against South Africa that season, with eight just in Sydney.
+He took 25 wickets in the six Tests against South Africa that season, with eight in Sydney alone.
 On the opening day of the 2010-11 Ashes, also his birthday, he took 6 for 54 at the Gabba, including a hat-trick.
-He was a one of the leading lights in Australia's 2013 Ashes campaign - which they lost 3-0 - and finished with 17 wickets at 31.58.
-He has been preferred for Test matches, having last played a limited-overs game for Australia in 2010.
+He was one of the leading lights in Australia's 2013 Ashes campaign - which they lost 3-0 - and finished with 17 wickets at 31.58, and similarly picked up six in their consolation win at The Oval in 2015.